+The school has an Online Safety Policy which includes on-line bullying/cyberbullying.
 The school has guidance for staff induction.
 A copy of this guidance is included in the appendix.

-9. Safeguarding and School Visitors
+8. Safeguarding and School Visitors

 Visitors to the school must be agreed in advance with the headteacher (a form is provided in the appendix) in order for the suitability and appropriateness of that visitor/s to be assessed and the school to fulfil all its safeguarding duties, including those stipulated in the PREVENT requirements.
-This authorisation form provides guidance about which visitors require authorization from the headteacher (generally one-off visitors) and which that do not (e.g. Visitors employed by or on behalf of Slough Borough Council such as the Educational Psychologist, music teachers)
+This authorisation form provides guidance about which visitors require authorisation from the headteacher (generally one-off visitors) and which that do not (e.g. Statutory

+Visitors employed by or on behalf of Slough Borough Council such as the Educational Psychologist, music teachers)